inobulles/aqua/ideas/ui-vdev.md

 So the VDEV needs a backend context object which can store the backend-specific data for each element across renders.
 Stuff like text rendering will be done on the fly before rendering if needed, so previous UI steps don't actually need the backend context (TODO except the layout step will need information about how big text is rendered actually).

+The WebGPU device should be chosen by the client and passed to the backend (through its host and VDEV IDs -> what about passing the context?).
+The window device and window itself should also be passed to the backend, but this makes things a tad more complicated because it means a given window must be usable by more than one device and potentially host at a time.
+In the meantime, since it only makes sense for the WebGPU and window devices to be on the same host, I guess we can just limit them to being on the same host.

 ### Async